aLdrako/task-management-system/README.md

 #### Use case №2
 A new developer has joined the team.
 One of the other developers starts the application and creates a new team member.
 After that, he adds the new team member to one of the existing teams and assigns all Critical bugs to him.
 #### Use case №3
 One of the developers has fixed a bug that was assigned to him.
-He adds a comment to that bug, saying "This one took me a while, but it is fixed now!", and then changes the status of the bug to Done.
-Just to be sure, he checks the changes history list of the bug and sees that the last entry in the list says, "The status of item with ID 42 switched from Active to Done."
+He adds a comment to that bug, saying "This one took me a while, but it is fixed now!", and then changes the status of the bug to Fixed.
+Just to be sure, he checks the changes history list of the bug and sees that the last entry in the list says, "The status of item with ID 42 switched from Active to Fixed."

 ## Technical Requirements
 - Follow the **OOP best practices**: